-For the fork, I was looking to source a Marzocchi Z1, as it looked to be a great fit for a reliable, value-packed but performance as a priority approach I was looking to focus on.
-It’s difficult to get parts right now, with so many brands out of stock, so for this build, I utilized an MRP Stage fork I’ve had hanging on that wall for a few seasons. (the Stage fork has since been replaced in the MRP lineup with the Ribbon)
+For the fork, I was looking to source a Marzocchi Z1, as it looked to be an ideal fit for a reliable, value-packed but “performance as a priority” approach to this build.
+It’s difficult to get parts right now, with so many brands out of stock, so for this build, I utilized an MRP Stage fork I’ve had hanging on that wall for a few seasons.

 I had acquired on to try it out on my Santa Cruz Nomad but had to send it back as its rebound was too slow for my weight – even opened all the way up out of the box.
 After getting it back and breaking it in, I enjoyed the options for turning.
 Although it is a bit dated now, it has low hours and is a lightweight quality fork with decent stiffness and a range of setup options.
 That said, the goal was to set it and forget it, as I was more preoccupied with the Stumpjumper.

-Putting everything together was relatively trouble-free; the bulk of the setup time was based around figuring out how to get the housing for the cables through the frame.
-The housing for the dropper post was already routed in the frame, which was a nice gesture.
-Getting the rest of the cables routed as a bit of a challenge, but with the aid of the Park Tool IR-1.2 Internal Cable Routing Kit, no hair was pulled, though it did take a bit of time to coax the cables through the frame.
-I purchased the cable routing kit a while ago and this build was the first time I had to use it… and it was money well worth spent.
+As an experienced mechanic, assembling the bike was relatively trouble-free; the bulk of the setup time was based around figuring out how to get the housing for the cables through the frame.
+The housing for the dropper post was already routed in the frame, which was a nice and saved time.
+Getting the rest of the cables routed was a challenge, but with the aid of the Park Tool IR-1.2 Internal Cable Routing Kit, no hair was pulled, though it did take time to coax the cables through the frame.
+I purchased the cable routing tool kit a while ago and this build was the first time I had to use it… it was money well spent.